 We can, however, go even further than just a species, we can also use it for complex species with many breeds (such as dogs) or even for entire families of animals (in the scientific classification of organisms, family is the third most specific classification, followed by genus and species).
 We can, for example, show that all species of ducks (family Anatidae) descended from a common ancestor.
 We can also show that all tree frogs (family Hylidae) share a common ancestor, all pthyons (family Pythonidae) share a common ancestor, all kangaroos (family Macropodidae) share a common ancestor, etc. Again, creationists are OK with this.
 At the family level, they agree that these methods are showing true relationships.
 You see, young-earth creationists argue that on Noah’s ark, Noah did not take two of each species, but rather took two of each “kind,” which they arbitrarily define as being roughly equivalent to scientists’ term “family.”
 Thus, they agree with these data, because they think that all modern ducks descended from a single pair of ducks on the ark, all modern tree frogs descended form a pair of tree frogs on the ark, etc. I have even seen some of them go as far as saying that the genetic evidence within families is evidence of creationism/Noah’s Ark (that is a logical fallacy known as affirming the consequent).

 Creationist’s disagree, however, the instant that we start extending beyond the family level.
 Take marsupials (pouched mammals) for example.
-Using these genetic techniques, we can tell that many carnivorous marsupials, like Tasmanian devils and quolls are all in a single family (Dasyuridae) and share a common ancestor.
+Using these genetic techniques, we can tell that many carnivorous marsupials, like Tasmanian devils and quolls, are all in a single family (Dasyuridae) and share a common ancestor.
 Creationists are fine with that, and agree that the methods are showing true relationships.
-However, we can use exactly the same methods to broaden the scope just a little bit further and show members of Dasyuridae are more closely related to the Myrmecobiidae family than they are to any other living marsupials.
+However, we can use exactly the same methods to broaden the scope just a little bit further and show that members of Dasyuridae are more closely related to the Myrmecobiidae family than they are to any other living marsupials.
 Thus, we can tell that Dasyuridae and Myrmecobiidae evolved from a common ancestor, and we group them together into the order Dasyuromorphia (order is one step broader than family).
 At that point, creationists suddenly disagree.
 Suddenly they insist that these methods are just showing similarities, not true relationships.
 They are even more upset when we use exactly the same techniques to show that the order Dasyuromorphia evolved from the same common ancestors as the orders Notoryctemorphia and Peramelemorphia (Gallus et al. 2015).
-Further, we can keep going with thus until eventually we have a cladogram for all marsupials that shows that all of them share a common ancestor and are more related to each other than they are to other mammals (just like you are more related to your sibling than to your cousins; Cardillo et al. 2004).
+Further, we can keep going with this until eventually we have a cladogram for all marsupials that shows that all of them share a common ancestor and are more related to each other than they are to other mammals (just like you are more related to your sibling than to your cousins; Cardillo et al. 2004).

 We don’t have to stop there, however.
 We can continue to use the same methods to show that all mammals share a common ancestor, all animals share a common ancestor, and ultimately that all life on planet earth evolved from a common ancestor.
 Creationists, of course, object to this in the strongest possible terms.
 They insist that these genetic similarities aren’t actually showing real relationships, and they are adamant that the fact that two groups share more DNA with each other than with some other group doesn’t indicate that those two groups evolved from a common ancestor.
 As you can hopefully now see, however, that argument is logically inconsistent because it is completely and totally arbitrary to say that these methods work within families, but don’t work for taxonomic levels higher than that.
 That reasoning is logically invalid and completely ignores the evidence.
 Look at the cladogram above, for example.
 It shows some of the relationships that I described in marsupials, and I have colored the parts that creationists agree with green and the parts that the disagree with red.
 As you can see, within each family, they accept quite a few common ancestors.
 They agree that these methods can reliably show ancestry, yet as soon as we move beyond the family level, they say that the methods don’t actually show common ancestry.
 They agree, for example, that all members of the genera Dasyurus, Neophascogale, and Phascolosorex descended from a common ancestor, yet that disagree that the families Dasyuridae and Myrmecobiidae descended from a common ancestor.
 That belief is completely arbitrary and has no scientific basis or logical credibility.
 To put this another way, look at the clodagram that I showed early for dog breeds (which creaitonists have no problems with), then look at the cladogram below for all life on planet earth, and tell me what the difference is.
 Explain to me why we should accept that these methods work for dogs but arbitrarily believe that they don’t work for higher taxonomic levels.